Salt In Humidifier – Why And Should You?

 2. Improved air quality: Some salts, like Himalayan salt, are believed to emit negative ions when heated or dissolved in water.
 These negative ions can help reduce pollutants and allergens in the air, making the environment more comfortable for those with allergies or respiratory issues.

-3. Aromatherapy: When used in conjunction with essential oils, salts can enhance the scent and therapeutic benefits of the oils.
+3. Aromatherapy: When used with essential oils, salts can enhance the scent and therapeutic benefits of the oils.
 For example, a salt and lavender oil mixture can create a soothing and relaxing atmosphere.

 I’ve Heard That It Is Good For A Baby